ThoughtWorks-DPS/lab-platform-eks-core-services/README.md

 ## current configuration

-* metrics-server
+* metrics-server (managed by chart version parameter in environments file)
-* kube-state-metrics
+* kube-state-metrics (currently fixed at v2.3.0)
-* cluster-autoscaler
+* cluster-autoscaler (managed by chart version parameter in environments file)